Written by Constantine Colin

-With numerous annual art events and competitions, profiles of artists featured on the hotel’s official website, and 54 rooms uniquely decorated and illustrated, forget about checking in a hotel.
+With numerous annual art events and competitions, profiles of artists featured on the hotel’s official website, and 54 rooms uniquely decorated and illustrated, forget about checking into a hotel.

 Instead, be a part of Bangkok’s belated modern Renaissance!

-We particularly like the funky painting of the pig-headed businessman – if you put a wig on its head, he would look like an infamous politician currently trying to make the world great again!
+We particularly like the funky painting of the pig-headed businessman – if you put a wig on its head, he would look like an infamous politician currently trying to “make America, ahem, the world great again”!

 Photo via mienmienlalala